Usually responds innerh. 1 Tag

 If you stay for a shorter period of time, you can experience a glance at the rural life of the village, as well as learning how to cook local food like dal bhat.

-Depending on the season (July to August) you can have gardening experience, and even work in our rice fields.
+Depending on the season you can attend different religious ceremonies, and even work in our rice fields.

 If you stay for a longer period of time (at least two weeks), you will be able to experience what it's like to be part of our Nepali family, learning our language, going to our celebrations, becoming known in the village and helping with our daily tasks.

 The most important aspect about our workaway is the experience you are going to live as a part of our family, in a Nepali home.
 We would like some help with the daily tasks around the house.
 You can also be a part of our seasonal farming and community projects.
-We still need help with many projects, from the simplest to the most elaborate, as eventually we aim to build up a guesthouse, to provide us with a consistent income to live with.
+We still need help with many projects, from the simplest to the most elaborate.
+If you have an idea whatever it is, do not hesitate to tell us about it and to realize it

 As it is difficult for me to ask for help, it is appreciated if you are proactive.

-All the Projects are listed in a Book, created by former Volunteers.
+All the small Projects and daily task of the house are listed in a Book, created by former Volunteers. there is another one for the hotel.

 While you stay here, you can: